w3c/wai-intro-wcag/content/docs.md

 {% include_cached toc.html type="end" %}
 {:/}

 ## WCAG 2 Standard

 Web Content Accessibility Guidelines (WCAG) 2 is a stable, referenceable technical standard.
-For background and an introduction to WCAG, see [[Web Content Accessibility Guidelines (WCAG) Overview]](/standards-guidelines/wcag/).
+Learn more from the [[Web Content Accessibility Guidelines (WCAG) Overview]](/standards-guidelines/wcag/).

-When developing web content and web tools, most people will use the documents introduced below, instead of the actual technical standards document.
+When developing web content and web tools, most people will use the documents introduced below, instead of the actual standard document.

-## Quick Reference, How to Meet WCAG 2, Checklist
+## Quick Reference / How to Meet WCAG 2 / Checklist

-[How to Meet WCAG 2 (Quick Reference): A customizable quick reference to WCAG 2 requirements (Success Criteria) and techniques](http://www.w3.org/WAI/WCAG21/quickref/) is a **key resource for designers and developers using WCAG 2.
-It includes all the WCAG 2 guidelines and success criteria**.
+**A key resource for designers and developers using WCAG 2 is [How to Meet WCAG 2 (Quick Reference): A customizable quick reference to WCAG 2 requirements (Success Criteria) and techniques](http://www.w3.org/WAI/WCAG21/quickref/).** It includes all the WCAG 2 guidelines and success criteria.
 It is essentially the [WCAG 2 checklist](http://www.w3.org/WAI/WCAG21/quickref/).

-You can customize _How to Meet WCAG 2_ to show what you are interested in at the time.
+You can customize it to show what you are interested in at the time.
 There are "filters" for different roles, topics, and technologies (such as HTML, CSS, ARIA).
-You can also select to show [Level A, AA, or AAA success criteria](https://www.w3.org/WAI/WCAG21/Understanding/conformance#levels).
+And filers for [Level A, AA, or AAA success criteria](https://www.w3.org/WAI/WCAG21/Understanding/conformance#levels).

 ## Supporting Documents